digplan/enigmatic.js/README.md

 ````

 ## Meta-data
-An HTML Meta tag is introduced, which optionally can be used to instantiate the data object.
+An HTML Meta tag, optionally can be used to instantiate the data object.
 ````
 // This expects a JSON object.
 Each property of the object will be used in the app's data object
 <meta data='//now.httpbin.org'>